 Warning: Late repayments can cause you serious money problems.
 For help, go to moneyadviceservice.org.uk

-No, payday lenders will not contact your employer.
-So you can be rest assured that they will not call up your boss and say “Hi, I am calling from XYZ Loans to speak to …”
+Payday lenders will not contact your employer and disclose the fact that you’ve applied for a loan.
+Your finances can often be a personal matter, thus lenders aim to only speak with the borrower where possible.
+So you can be rest assured that they will not call up your boss and say “Hi, I am calling from XYZ Loans about a loan application, and I need to speak to…” - this could be seen to be going against data protection guidelines.

 However, during the application stage, some lenders (not all) may call your workplace in order to confirm that you are currently employed there.
 The lender may ask to speak to you and that is all.
 If the number you provided matches, this is a good indication that you work at that company and are therefore receiving a regular income.
 This in turn, gives the lender confidence that you will be able to keep up repayments and repay your loan on time.

-Lenders are aware that applying for payday loans is a sensitive issue and they will not state to anyone else where they are calling from.
+Lenders are aware that applying for payday loans is a sensitive issue and they should not state to anyone else where they are calling from.

 The lender may ask to speak to you in order to confirm your employment, cross referencing the number you have provided is a real place of work.
 They may also confirm some basic information about your loan e.g how much you wish to borrow and how long for.